-Power-related features, such as USB ports and wireless device charging, are covered in other sections of the manual.
+Power-related features, such as USB ports and wireless charging of devices, are also covered in other sections of the manual.

 If not described in the user manual

 - Contact an authorized Volvo workshop for any required repairs or servicing that is not clearly described in the user - Do not modify the vehicle's electrical components.